Please click image for more info

 When you want a quality musical instrument, one of the first names that comes to mind is Yamaha, especially when you are talking about keyboards of any kind.
 Yamaha is a pioneer in the piano and digital keyboard industry, and they have instruments for all musicians, no matter what level they are at.

-If you are looking for something that is going to give you that true, grand piano sound, without having to spend thousands of dollars on a real grand piano, the P-255 is probably the next best thing.
+If you are looking for something that is going to give you that true, grand piano sound, without having to spend thousands of dollars on one, the P-255 is probably the next best thing.
 The sound has been sampled from the best of the Yamaha grand piano line, so you are getting that same sound quality, in digital form.

 You may be thinking that at a price of around $1,300, the P-255 may not really be worth it.
 Believe us, it is.
 This is a keyboard that has all of the features any professional musician could ever want or need, and then some.
 It Is definitely worth the money, especially if you choose to buy it in a bundle package and get a few hundred bucks worth of accessories pretty much for free.